Edge-reflection positivity and weighted graph homomorphisms: Partition functions of edge and vertex-coloring models

 Let $a\in (\C^*)^n$ and let $B\in \C^{n\times n}$ be a symmetric matrix.
-Following de la Harpe and Jones \cite{HJ} we call the pair $(a,B)$ an \emph{$n$-color vertex coloring model}.
-If moreover, $a$ is positive and $B$ is real, then we call $(a,B)$ a \emph{real $n$-color vertex coloring model}.
-When talking about a vertex coloring model, we will sometimes omit the number of colors.
-The \emph{partition function} of an $n$-color vertex coloring model $(a,B)$ is the graph invariant $p_{a,B}:\G\to \C$ defined by
+We call the pair $(a,B)$ an \emph{$n$-color vertex-coloring model}.
+If moreover, $a$ is positive and $B$ is real, then we call $(a,B)$ a \emph{real $n$-color vertex-coloring model}.
+When talking about a vertex-coloring model, we will sometimes omit the number of colors.
+The \emph{partition function} of an $n$-color vertex-coloring model $(a,B)$ is the graph invariant $p_{a,B}:\G\to \C$ defined by